 I present this material in a format aimed at to helping you USE it.
 There are two aspects to that: The way it is split up, and the way it is posted.
 Details at my page about how the material is split up and how it is posted.

 Please remember the material is copyright.
 (TK Boyd, 2006 and later) The procedures in the page just cited are suggested only for convenient personal use of the material, however, also....

 Feel free to use this information in computer courses, etc, but a credit of the source, quoting the URL, would be appreciated.
 If you simply copy the pages to other web pages you will do your readers a disservice: Your copies won't stay current.
 Far better to link to the original pages, and then your readers will see up-to-date versions.
 For those who care- thank you.
 I have posted a page with more information on what copyright waivers I extend, and suggestions for those who wish to put this material on CDs, etc. (There is at least one prison using the material for inmate education.
 Situations do exist where good internet connections are not possible!)

 Translations are welcomed.
 Tell me about yours, so I can post links to it.
 (More information at the page about copyright waivers.)

 Search the ooBase tutorials.
 Results will open in new page.

 Click here to visit editor's Sheepdog Software (tm) freeware, shareware pages.

 Page tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.orgMostly passes.
-There were two "unknown attributes" in Google+ button code.
+There were two "unknown attributes" in Google+ button code, and one in the Revolvermaps code.
 Sigh.

 . . . . . . .
 P a g e . . .
 E n d s . . . . .